Last Updated: 4 months ago

 If you have been wearing hearing aids for over twenty years, going to the grocery store to buy one of the most expensive things you can own, next to your car and house, may perplex you.

 Everything you know about the hearing care industry and where to buy hearing aids is at odds with what you’ve been told.
-People new to the hearing care industry and needing hearing aids don’t have a history of experience buying hearing aids.
+People new to the hearing care industry who need hearing aids don’t have a history of experience buying hearing aids.
 They may have little concern about the institutions behind selling hearing aids.
 They just know that they need a hearing aid, and they find any place that sells them.
 Meanwhile, those with a history of using audiologists are left questioning: Is all this right?

 Purpose of the article: Analyzing and understanding Costco hearing aid reviews